 The Good Neighbor Program provides tuition assistance to students from other nations of the Western Hemisphere (other than Cuba).
-At UNT, the Good Neighbor Exemption is administered by Financial Aid and Scholarships (SFAS), as directed by the Texas Higher Education Coordinating Board (THECB).
+At UNT, the Good Neighbor Exemption is administered by Financial Aid and Scholarships (FAS), as directed by the Texas Higher Education Coordinating Board (THECB).

 This scholarship exempts the student from the payment of tuition only for one year (fall, spring, and summer).
 Selected recipients are responsible for paying fees.